rix4uni/unew/README.md

   -q    quiet mode (no output at all on terminal) -shuf
         shuffle the output lines randomly
+  -split int
-  -t    trim leading and trailing whitespace before comparison -v    print version information and exit
+        split the output into files with a specified number of lines per file -t    trim leading and trailing whitespace before comparison -v    print version information and exit
 ```